Yuni-Lai/CoupledAttackRW/README.md

 ### KDD-99:
 Please click the link below to download the "kddcup.data_10_percent.zip A 10% subset.
 (2.1M; 75M Uncompressed)" dataset:
 https://www.kdd.org/kdd-cup/view/kdd-cup-1999/Data
-The data preprocessing in main.py will generate KDD99/data.pkl file.
+The data preprocessing in main.py will generate KDD99/data.pkl and data_constraint_info.pkl files.
 ### MNIST:
-Please click the link below to download the "mnist.mat": https://odds.cs.stonybrook.edu/mnist-dataset/
+Please click the link below to download the "mnist.mat":
+https://odds.cs.stonybrook.edu/mnist-dataset/

 ### Author-Paper:  This dataset is the papers crawled from arXiv preprint database.